California wildfires torch thousands of giant sequoia trees

 California has seen its largest fires in the past five years, with last year setting a record for most acreage burned.
 So far, the second-largest amount of land has burned this year.

+Losses of the trees this year might have been worse if not for heavy rainfall and snow Oct.
+25 that helped slow the fire’s advance.
+The fires last year burned from August to January.

-After last year’s Castle and SQF Complex fires took officials by surprise by wiping out so many sequoias, extraordinary measures were taken to save the largest and oldest trees this year.
+After last year’s Castle and SQF Complex fires took officials by surprise — and drove some tree lovers to tears — extraordinary measures were taken to save the largest and oldest trees this year.

-The General Sherman tree — the largest living thing on earth — and other ancient trees that are the backdrop for photos that often fail to capture grandeur of the giant sequoias was wrapped in a foil blanket.
+The General Sherman tree — the largest living thing on earth — and other ancient trees that are the backdrop for photos that rarely capture the grandeur and scale of the giant sequoias was wrapped in a foil blanket.

 A type of fire-retardant gel, similar to that used as absorbent in baby’s diapers, was dropped on tree canopies that can exceed 200 feet (60 meters) in height.
 Sprinklers watered down trunks and flammable matter was raked away from trees.

-The measures spared the Giant Forest, the premiere grove of ancient trees in the park, but the measures couldn’t be deployed everywhere.
+The measures spared the Giant Forest, the premiere grove of massive trees in the park, but the measures couldn’t be deployed everywhere.

-The bulk of the Suwanee grove in the park burned in an extreme fire in the Marble Fork of the Kaweah River drainage.
-The Starvation Complex grove in Sequoia National Forest was largely destroyed, based on estimates of how much burned at high-severity.
+The bulk of the Suwanee grove in the park burned in extreme fire in the Marble Fork of the Kaweah River drainage.
+The Starvation Complex of groves in Sequoia National Forest was largely destroyed, based on estimates of how much burned at high-severity.

+The greatest amount of damage was done in the Redwood Mountain Grove, the second-largest in the world, in adjacent Kings Canyon National Park.
+The inferno became so intense it created its own weather, sending a fire cloud high in the sky and whipping up 60 mph (97 kph) winds.

+A fire ecologist accurately predicted the areas that would burn hottest, but there was nothing that could be done to save trees in that grove in such erratic conditions, said Christy Brigham, chief of resource management and science for the parks.

 Amid the drought in 2015, the park saw giant sequoias torched for the first time.
 Two fires in 2017 killed more giant sequoias.
 Just over 200 giant sequoias were killed in the fires that served as a warning for what was to come.